Frequently Asked Questions

 We can’t specifically recommend any of the various American Degree Transfer Programs offered by private colleges and universities in Malaysia.
 We suggest that interested students and parents shop around among the many choices and inquire thoroughly about their records of successfully transferring students, including to which US universities their past ADTP students have transferred.

 Whether ADTPs are a good choice depends on each student’s priorities.
-Oft-cited advantages of ADTP are the cost savings during the first two years of a Bachelor’s degree program and that it allows a student who is not yet ready to live away from home directly after secondary school the chance to stay with his/her parents for one to two more years before heading abroad.
+Some advantages of ADTP are the cost savings during the first two years of a Bachelor’s degree program and that it allows a student who is not yet ready to live away from home directly after secondary school the chance to stay with his/her parents for one to two more years before heading abroad.

 Disadvantages of ADTP include the variation in the quality of instruction and the inconvenience of transferring credits.
 There is also uncertainty about which credits will successfully transfer and to which US universities, given that each US university decides whether or not ADTP credits are transferrable and, if so, which ones.
 This means that the number of US universities once can transfer to from ADTPs is limited.
 Additionally, those who transfer after two years of ADTP typically spend only two years finishing their Bachelor’s degrees in the US.
 Some students find that they wish they had had the full four years to experience the American culture and lifestyle, to build lasting friendships with American students, and to create a network of peers, lecturers, and colleagues which can be utilized in the future.